2300181/CS220AU-DP/index.md

 <p align="center"> <img width="'400" src="assets/img/front-view-man-holding-world-globe.jpg"> </p>

 This mass surveillance, originally intended to promote the "good," could degenerate due to government convictions.
-Indeed, let's imagine that China uses its mass surveillance for the benefit of the Communist Party and spreads this influence worldwide.
+Let's imagine that China uses its mass surveillance for the benefit of the Communist Party and spreads this influence worldwide.
 With its propaganda and the amassed personal data, one can envision an Orwellian future where a global government seizes control over everyone and eradicates its adversaries.
 Even though this hypothesis is quite dystopian and negative, many signs lead us to believe that it could genuinely happen.

 ## Conclusion
 The widespread use of personal data by governments for surveillance purposes raises major concerns about privacy, individual rights, and the potential risks of abuse of power.

 The Facebook Cambridge Analytica scandal serves as a reminder that concerns about personal data are not exclusive to Chinese citizens but extend to individuals in democratic countries like the United States.
-As demonstrated by this scandal, which made it possible to target voters in favour of former US President Donald Trump, the use of our personal data can influence and shape our thoughts and beliefs.
+As demonstrated by this scandal, the use of our personal data can influence and shape our thoughts and beliefs.
 However, the exploitation of our personal data, coupled with the implementation of mass surveillance, can create an environment of fear that not only influences but also constrains people's convictions and beliefs.
 It is the case with China's social credit system, which forces citizens to align with the government's communist ideas.
 Unfortunately, similar apprehensions arise in Israel, where the deployment of the "Blue Wolf" technology raises serious concerns.
 While typically employed to identify Palestinians, the government utilises it to eliminate them.

 These instances highlight the broader implications of technological surveillance on privacy, security, and the manipulation of political landscapes.
-Therefore, even though our personal data can be put to good use, some people holding power, particularly governments, can exploit it for their own ends.
+Many countries may be affected, whether in America, the Middle East, or East Asia.
+We might therefore wonder whether Europe might not be the next continent to be affected, especially if we take into account Russia, which is a country far from democracy.
+Even though our personal data can be put to good use, some people holding power, particularly governments, can exploit it for their own ends.

 ### Recommendations
 Regulations must be introduced to regulate the way governments collect, store, and use personal data.
 Without appropriate measures, mass surveillance can easily lead to scenarios where privacy becomes a relic of the past and political manipulation flourishes.